 Old and unwanted medicines in your home can pose a risk for accidental poisoning, theft, and drug abuse.
 Research shows that medication put down the drain or flushed may pollute water and harm fish and wildlife.

 in 2016 the State of Minnesota made it legal for pharmacies to voluntarily collect unwanted medications from residents using collection bins at retail locations.
-The Plaza Walgreens (1131 E Superior St) in Duluth has a medicine collection bin near the pharmacy.
+Find collection bins:

 Safely dispose of unwanted and expired medications at a Take It to the Box drop box, located in participating law enforcement facilities in Duluth, Hermantown and Proctor.